- Chairman, Markle Board of Directors

 Markle works to realize the potential of information technology to address previously intractable public problems for the economic security, health, and national security of all Americans.

 Since its inception in 1927 by John and Mary R. Markle, the Foundation has worked "to promote the advancement and diffusion of knowledge among people of the United States, and to promote the general good of mankind."
 Currently, Markle is engaged in a nationwide initiative aimed at driving innovations that expand opportunities for employment and broaden ways for all Americans to learn and train for the work of the future.
-Rework America, the Markle Economic Future Initiative, has brought together a remarkable and diverse group of leaders who are committed to tackling this pressing social need.
+Rework America: A Markle Initiative, has brought together a remarkable and diverse group of leaders who are committed to tackling this pressing social need.

 When Zoë Baird first became Markle president in 1998, before the Internet became mainstream, she directed the Foundation’s efforts to harness emerging technologies to improve the lives of all Americans.
 Early in her tenure, Markle initiated efforts to improve health care using information, develop a set of policies in the United States that protect privacy and transparency, deploy the Internet for public information in elections, improve America’s national security and expand access to the Internet